 - customers with an aware and involved or ‘we’ perspective;

-- customers with an egocentric and quality-driven or ‘I’ perspective and;
+- customers with a quality & health concerned or ‘I’ perspective and;

 - customers with a matter-of-fact and fully-trusting or ‘you’ perspective.

 However, how water companies can readily apply this knowledge and form of modern segmentation in practice is not always clear.